Periodic variable A-F spectral type stars in the northern TESS continuous viewing zone: Introduction

 \section{Introduction}

-The photometric space missions have provided us with an invaluable insight into the mechanisms that produce variations in brightness.
+The photometric space missions have provided us with invaluable insight into the mechanisms that produce variations in brightness.
 The ultra-precise data are especially important in the region of the Hertzsprung-Russell diagram where A-F stars are located ($6000<T_{\rm eff}<10000$\,K).
-It is the location where we can observe transition between slow and fast rotation of stars, energy transfer via radiation and convection, and transition between complex local magnetic fields and stable fossil fields.
-Stars in this region can also pulsate, both in acoustic $p$- and gravity $g$-modes.
+This is the location where we can observe the transition between slow and fast rotation of stars, energy transfer via radiation and convection, and the transition between complex local magnetic fields and stable fossil fields.
+Stars in this region can also pulsate, both in acoustic ($p$) and gravity ($g$) modes.

-We can, thus, observe several types of variability, often present at the same time.
-Among A-F pulsating stars, we can find high-order $g$-mode $\gamma$ Doradus (GDOR) type pulsations with periods in the order of hours to days \citep{Balona1994,Kaye1999} generated by the convective-flux blocking mechanism \citep{Guzik2000,Dupret2005}, $\delta$\,Scuti (DSCT) low-radial order $p$-mode pulsators \citep{Breger2000} with pulsations excited by the opacity mechanism in the He\,\textsc{ii} layer \citep{Cox1963,Breger2000} and by turbulent pressure \citep{Houdek2000,Antoci2014} with periods of hours.
-There are also hybrid stars showing both DSCT and GDOR pulsations \citep{Henry2005,Handler2009,Grigahcene2010,Sanchez2017}.
-SX Phe stars, which are Population II stars, have similar pulsational characteristics to DSCTs, which belong to Population I stars \citep{Balona2012}.
-Another type of pulsation appearing among A-F chemically peculiar stars with strong magnetic fields are p-mode oscillations with periods in the order of minutes observed in rapidly oscillating (roAp) stars \citep{Kurtz1982}.
-GDOR, DSCT and roAp stars observed by TESS in sectors 1 and 2 were thoroughly studied by \citet{Antoci2019,Cunha2019}.
+We can thus observe several types of variability, often present at the same time.
+Among A-F pulsating stars, we can find: high-order $g$-mode $\gamma$ Doradus (GDOR) type pulsations with periods of the order of hours to days \citep{Balona1994,Kaye1999} generated by the convective-flux blocking mechanism \citep{Guzik2000,Dupret2005}; and $\delta$\,Scuti (DSCT) low-radial-order $p$-mode pulsators \citep{Breger2000} with pulsations excited by the opacity mechanism in the He\,\textsc{ii} layer \citep{Cox1963,Breger2000} and by turbulent pressure \citep{Houdek2000,Antoci2014} with periods of hours.
+There are also hybrid stars that show both DSCT and GDOR pulsations \citep{Henry2005,Handler2009,Grigahcene2010,Sanchez2017}.
+SX Phe stars, which are Population II stars, have similar pulsational characteristics as DSCTs, which are Population I stars \citep{Balona2012}.
+Another type of pulsation appearing among chemically peculiar A-F stars with strong magnetic fields are p-mode oscillations with periods of the order of minutes observed in rapidly oscillating (roAp) stars \citep{Kurtz1982}.
+GDOR, DSCT, and roAp stars observed by the Transiting Exoplanet Survey Satellite \citep[TESS,][]{Ricker2015} in sectors 1 and 2 were thoroughly studied by \citet{Antoci2019} and \citet{Cunha2019}.